BallAerospace/cosmos-website/_docs_v4/5_guides/scripting_best_practices.md

 ### When to use Modules

 Modules in Ruby have two purposes: namespacing and mixins.
 Namespacing allows having classes and methods with the same name, but with different meanings.
 For example, if they are namespaced, COSMOS can have a Packet class and another Ruby library can have a Packet class.
-This isn’t typically useful for COSMOS scripting though.
+This isn't typically useful for COSMOS scripting though.

 Mixins allow adding common methods to classes without using inheritance.
 Mixins can be useful in TestRunner to add common functionality to some Test classes but not others, or to break up Test classes into multiple files.